sodadata/docs/soda/integrate-purview.md

 * You have completed at least one [Soda scan]({% link soda-library/run-a-scan.md %}) to validate that the data source’s datasets appear in Soda Cloud as expected.
 * You have a Purview account with the privileges necessary to collect the information Soda needs to complete the integration.
+* The data source that contains the data you wish to check for data quality is available in Purview.

 ## Set up the integration